 AllEars® Staff Writer

-Join us on our monthly journey into the past as we step back in time and explore the history of Walt Disney World and the Walt Disney Company.
-This time we travel to September 2008 when the night club lights of Pleasure Island went out for the last time.
+Join us on our monthly journey into the past as we explore the history of Walt Disney World and the Walt Disney Company.
+This time we take a closer look at Bay Lake Tower, which is about to celebrate its 10th anniversary.

 Each month, we like to share a few heart-warming Magical Moments brought to us by the amazing Disney cast members!